Updated July 4, 2023

 - table_to_update: table_to_update is the name of the table whose column records we wish to update.
 Further, we need to specify all the columns and the expressions we want to assign to them in the comma-separated format after the SET keyword.

-- Expressions: Expression can be any literal values, constraints, any manipulated values of expressions that involve operations like addition, subtraction, product, division, square, etc or variables another column values or expressions formed from another table’s columns in case of update join statement.
+- Expressions: Expression can be any literal values, constraints, any manipulated values of expressions that involve operations like addition, subtraction, product, division, square, etc, or variables, other column values, or expressions formed from another table’s columns in case of the update join statement.

 Examples of SQL Update Statement

-We will firstly have a demonstration of updating a single column value using the update statement.
+We will first have a demonstration of updating a single-column value using the update statement.
 For this, let us create one table named workers that will contain the six columns as specified in the following create query –

 Let us insert some records in the table so that we can check the modifications after using the update query.
 We will use the following query statement for inserting the records in the table –